—————AM Portables Mega Shootout – 2017 Update—————

 Full Report Coming Soon

 ***Eton/Grundig Field S350DL – The S350DL was an upgrade to the previous S350 (see below).
-It offered a slightly larger cabinet to accommodate an improved speaker, more extended high frequency response for crisper audio, improved display lighting and a nice flywheel effect tuning mechanism.
+It offered a slightly larger cabinet to accommodate an improved speaker, with more extended high frequency response for crisper audio, increased AM sensitivity, improved display lighting and a nice flywheel effect tuning mechanism.
 It also offered the ability to run on either AA or D cells in addition to AC power.
-While these radios were mediocre on FM and especially SW, they were not bad performers on AM.
+While these radios were mediocre on FM and especially SW, they were not bad performers on AM, but they are fun to bandscan with.

-***CC Radio-SW (Redsun RP-2100/Kaito KA-2100) – These radios are pretty much the same except that the C.Crane version uses an external Wall-Wart AC power supply while the Redsun/Kaito versions have it built-in, but Redsun versions (now discontinued) were available with English or Chinese lettering and set up for 220 volt or 120 volt operation.
-This radio offers decent AM performance and powerful audio sounding far better than the two radios above.
+***CC Radio-SW (Redsun RP-2100/Kaito KA-2100) – These radios are pretty much the same except that the C.Crane version uses an external Wall-Wart AC power supply while the Redsun/Kaito versions have it built-in.
+This radio offers decent AM performance and powerful audio sounding better than the two radios above.
 Again, weak AM signals will have just a bit more hiss behind them than the radios higher on this list.
-You will also get excellent FM reception and very good SW, along with two IF filters for extra selectivity when needed.
-A great value on the current market although direct frequency entry would have made it a bit easier to navigate throughout the bands.
+You will also get very good FM and SW reception, along with two IF filters for extra selectivity when needed.
+A great value on the current market although direct frequency entry would have made it a bit easier to navigate through the bands.

-One of Sony’s earliest “Super Sensitive” radios from the late 60’s this cool-looking radio really performs.
+Another 1960’s model from Sony’s “Super Sensitive” series this cool-looking radio really performs.
 It features a three-gang air variable tuning capacitor with a Tuned RF stage and 9 transistors for powerful reception and audio for this size radio.
 (9 x 5 x 2.5”).
 It features a nice vernier tuning dial which allows very precise tuning and a Hi/Lo tone switch…but the main thing is that it pulls in weak stations as well as any of the three star radios in this group.
-Although most of the other *** radios are larger and have “bigger” audio the 6R-33 has pleasing audio and will run for hundreds of hours from 3 D cells.
+Although most of the other *** radios are larger and have “bigger” audio the 6R-33 has pleasing audio and will run for hundreds of hours on 3 D cells.
 This one was a great find.

 *** Realistic 12-675 TRF